Samsung Galaxy S20 begins shipping March 6

 At the Bill Graham Civic Auditorium in San Francisco this afternoon, Samsung unveiled its newest flagship series: Galaxy S20.
 Like S-series lineups before it, the S20 is a showcase of the company’s technological innovations, which this time around include a powerful eight-core processor, a display with a 120Hz refresh rate, and across-the-board 5G compatibility.

-Pre-orders go live this week ahead of a March 6 ship date.
+Preorders go live this week ahead of a March 6 ship date.
 Here’s what you need to know.

 Design